 Today, we’re sharing a quick and easy recipe for Raspberry Iced Coffee!

 Most of the time, my day is well thought out and planned down to the hour.
-I’m definitely a creature of habit and I work best when my time is structured.
+I’m definitely a creature of habit, love a routine, and work best when my time is structured.

 But then there are other days when my phone is constantly going off, my tablet is beeping with new notifications, my desktop is reminding me to update for the hundredth time and my calendar is stuffed with priorities that need to be addressed.